Willi-js/FetchIt/README.md

 ## Description

-An extension for quickly moving trough your active files.
+An extension for quickly moving through your active files.
 Inspired by [Harpoon by ThePrimeagen](https://github.com/ThePrimeagen/harpoon)

 (This extension is mostly for my self xD, you should probably find better alternatives)